ThirVondukr/passlib/docs/lib/passlib.totp-tutorial.rst

 ========
-The :mod:`passlib.totp` module provides a set of classes for adding two-factor authentication (2FA) support into your application, using the widely supported TOTP / HOTP specifications.
+The :mod:`passlib.totp` module provides a set of classes for adding two-factor authentication (2FA) support into your application, using the widely supported TOTP specification.

 This module is designed to support a variety of use cases, including: